ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 Luckily, I have read about how to make a Pull Request/PR years back when I first learned to use Git and GitHub.
 So I wasn’t all that unfamiliar with the way open source projects work, but like I said, it was years ago.
 To make your first real PR, you need to learn to create a PR on GitHub.
 And you need to practice.

 There’s a bunch of very neat tutorials from Hacktoberfest’s host, Digital Ocean.
-I encourage you to go to their website and read their [Introduction to Open Source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) thoroughly before installing Git on your computer.
-Follow the Git installation guide [there](https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git#contributing-to-open-source-projects), too.
+I encourage you to go to their website and read their <a href="https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source" class="pinklink">Introduction to Open Source</a> thoroughly before installing Git on your computer.
+Follow the Git installation guide <a href="https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git#contributing-to-open-source-projects" class="blue">there</a>, too.

 But if installing Git looks like a lot of extra work, you can definitely skip it.
-There are open source projects, such as the freeCodeCamp repository, that will let you help improve articles by editing **[directly from your browser](https://medium.freecodecamp.org/hacktoberfest-2018-how-you-can-get-your-free-shirt-even-if-youre-new-to-coding-96080dd0b01b)**.
+There are open source projects, such as the freeCodeCamp repository, that will let you help improve articles by editing <a href="https://medium.freecodecamp.org/hacktoberfest-2018-how-you-can-get-your-free-shirt-even-if-youre-new-to-coding-96080dd0b01b" class="blue"><b>directly from your browser</b></a>.

 Learning about open source projects and how to contribute is only the beginning.
 You still need to find projects you can actually contribute to.
 Many are reserved for first-timers to take part in during the Hacktoberfest community event.
 And if you do a bit of internet search, you will find many such project lists.